pBouillon/MembershipManagement/README.md

 To ease the manipulation of our entities across the various layers of the application, we used [MapStruct](https://mapstruct.org/).

-This tools helped us map our commands and queries (from CQRS) to our domain entities when receiving a request; and from the entities to their associated DTO when providing and building the response.
+This tool help us map our commands and queries (from CQRS) to our domain entities when receiving a request; and from the entities to their associated DTO when providing and building the response.